89jan25th/Advanced-Lane-Finding/README.md

 * My pipeline sometimes fails when the curvature is high.
 To be specific, the displayed curvature on output video is not sanity chechekd.
 * To improve it, I need to improve my understanding about curvature, then implement sanity check.
 * I feel like I have many 'redundant' functions, especially ones to find best fits.
 It is because I didn't build it from the scratch but borrowed some of it from the course.

+* Udate after review
+- I changed src and dst points for perspective transform.
+Warping precisely is important because in my case left lane affects right lane too.
+After this modification, most of false lane detection has gone.
+- I changed distance from the center function according to the formular in the review.
+From my investigation, this time result is correct (hopefully.)